Shaun R. Harper

 Race in K-12, higher education, and corporate contexts; urban education; boys and men of color; college student success; and intercollegiate athletics

-Dr. Shaun R. Harper is a Provost Professor in the Rossier School of Education and Marshall School of Business at the University of Southern California.
-He also is the Clifford and Betty Allen Chair in Urban Leadership, USC Race and Equity Center founder and executive director, president of the American Educational Research Association (AERA), and a past president of the Association for the Study of Higher Education (ASHE).
+Shaun Harper is one of the nation’s most highly respected racial equity experts.
+He is a Provost Professor in the USC Rossier School of Education and the USC Marshall School of Business.
+He also is the Clifford and Betty Allen Chair in Urban Leadership, founder and executive director of the USC Race and Equity Center, and immediate past president of the American Educational Research Association.
+He also served as the 2016-17 Association for the Study of Higher Education president, and was elected to the National Academy of Education in 2021.

-Dr. Harper’s research focuses primarily on racial and gender equity and inclusion in educational, corporate, social, and organizational contexts.
-He also studies Black and Latino male student success in high schools and in higher education, college student engagement, and intercollegiate athletics.
-He has published over 100 peer-reviewed journal articles and other academic publications.
-Review of Research in Education, Teachers College Record, Harvard Educational Review, Journal of Higher Education, and Review of Higher Education are some journals in which he has published.
-His research has been cited in more than 13,000 published studies across numerous academic disciplines.
-His books include Advancing Black Male Student Success from Preschool through Ph.D. and Scandals in College Sports.
-Johns Hopkins University Press is publishing his 13th book, Race Matters in College.
+Dr. Harper’s research focuses primarily on race, gender, and other dimensions of equity in an array of organizational contexts, including K-12 schools, colleges and universities, and corporations.
+He has published 12 books and over 100 other academic publications.
+Review of Research in Education, Teachers College Record, Harvard Educational Review, American Journal of Education, Journal of Higher Education, and Review of Higher Education are some journals in which he has published.
+His research has been cited in more than 18,000 published studies across a vast array of academic fields and disciplines.
+Atlantic Philanthropies and the Bill & Melinda Gates, Lumina, Ford, Kellogg, College Futures, Kresge, Sloan, and Open Society Foundations have awarded him more than $18 million in grants.

 Harper, S. R. (2020).
 COVID-19 and the racial equity implications of reopening college and university campuses.
 American Journal of Education, 127(1), 153-162.